-Like policyholders and insurers in other EU member states, German policyholders and insurers were also confronted with a phenomenon from mid-2022 onwards that they hadn't experienced for 14 years: within a little more than one year key interest rates set by the European Central Bank rose from 0,0% in July 2022 to 4,5% in September 2023.
+Like policyholders and insurers in other EU member states, German policyholders and insurers were also confronted with a phenomenon from mid-2022 onwards that they hadn't experienced for 14 years: within a little more than one year key interest rates set by the ECB rose from 0,0% in July 2022 to 4,5% in September 2023 (with only a tiny reduction back to 4.25% in June 2024).
 From March 2016 to July 2022, this key interest rate was fixed at 0,0% ("low for long" period), and only in July 2008, the rate had reached 4,25% before, after which a gradual but constant decline began.
 The crucial question now is whether this increase in the key interest rate will lead to a revival of the classical life insurance with strong guarantees or not.
 Of course, it is much too early for any definitive answer, nevertheless some assessments can be made.